morispi/HG-CoLoR/README.md

 ### Options

-      --kmer:           k-mer size for the graph construction (default: 64).
+      --maxorder:       Maximum order of the variable-order de Bruijn graph (default: 100).
-      --solid:          Minimum number of occurrences to consider a k-mer as solid (default: 5).
+      --solid:          Minimum number of occurrences to consider a k-mer as solid (default: 2).
                         This parameter should be raised accordingly to the short reads coverage and accuracy.
                         Its default value is adapted for a 50x coverage set of short reads with a 1% error rate.
       --seedsoverlap:   Minimum overlap length to allow the merging of two overlapping seeds (default: k-1).
-      --minoverlap:     Minimum overlap length to allow the exploration of an edge of the graph (default: k-5).
+      --minoverlap:     Minimum order of the variable-order de Bruijn graph (default: maxorder/2).
-      --backtracks:     Maximum number of backtracks (default: 1,000).
+      --branches:       Maximum number of branches exploration (default: 1,500).
                         Raising this parameter will result in less fragmented corrected long reads.
                         However, it will also increase the runtime, and may create chimeric linkings between the seeds.
       --seedskips:      Maximum number of seed skips (default: 5).
-      --bestn:          Top alignments to be reported by BLASR (default: 30).
+      --bestn:          Top alignments to be reported by BLASR (default: 50).
                         This parameter should be raised accordingly to the short reads coverage.
                         Its default value is adapted for a 50x coverage of short reads.
       --kmcmem:         Maximum amount of RAM for KMC, in GB (default: 12)